Facebook Pixel

 Set Descending Direction

-At PartsHnC, we offer flame sensor parts such as flame sensor replacement kits, rod kits, light flame detectors, flame Sensor 90-degree bend, and spark wire kits.
-All products come from trusted brands like York, Reznor, Rheem-Ruud, Supco, and Trane, providing reliable performance and long-lasting operation.
+At PartsHnC, you can find a wide range of flame sensor replacement parts.
+These include flame sensor kits, rod kits, light flame detectors, 90-degree bend sensors, and spark wire kits.
+All products come from trusted brands like York, Reznor, Rheem-Ruud, Supco, and Trane.
+As a result, you can expect reliable performance and long-lasting use.

 FAQs